Eve Kalinik: A day in the life of a top nutritionist

-Ever wondered how a health guru really spends their day?
-Eve Kalinik, who is one of Britain’s top nutritionists, shared her go-to favourites with us and gave us a diary of what she really eats and drinks on a typical Monday:
+Eve Kalinik, who is one of Britain’s top nutritionists, shared her go-to favourites with us and gave us a diary of what she really eats and drinks on a typical day.

 7am: Waking up bright eyed and bushy tailed ready to start this new week with a morning boost and a stellar cup of antioxidant rich Crucafe coffee.